-7.8 Allegations of abuse made against other students (peer-on-peer abuse, also known as Harmful Sexual Behaviour)
+7.8 Allegations of abuse made against other pupils

 We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.

 We also recognise the gendered nature of peer-on-peer abuse.
 However, all peer-on-peer abuse is unacceptable and will be taken seriously.

-Most cases of pupils hurting other students will be dealt with under our Federation's Behaviour for Learning policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
+Most cases of pupils hurting other pupils will be dealt with under our Federation's Behaviour for Learning policy and handbook, but this safeguarding and child protection policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour:

-- Is serious, and potentially a criminal offence - Could put students in the school at risk - Is violent - Involves students being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, up-skirting or sexually inappropriate pictures or videos (including sexting)
+- Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, Upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes)